 The Difference in Promotions between Women and Men at TWI

-Due to the financial impacts of the coronavirus pandemic, we enforced a pay freeze for a majority of this reporting period.
-However, 22 promotions were awarded during the reporting period with 27% of those promoted being women.
+22 employees were promoted during the reporting period with 27% of those promoted being women.

 Our Commitment to Increase Gender Diversity in Leadership Roles at TWI

 - Defining the organisational design to define the best working structure for TWI, creating a working matrix structure

 - Aligning new job profiles to match the organisational structure and providing clear expectations for each career level

 - Talent Gap Analysis and determining future workforce needs